HariCodesHere/HariCodesHere/README.md

 - 💻 Passionate about building **cool, unconventional tech**
 - 🧠 Interested in **operating systems**, **IoT**, **AI**, and futuristic UIs
-- 🎮 Gamer at heart | 🎧 Synthwave on loop | 🚀 Code like it’s 2099

 ---